Fall 2015 Enrollment

 Additional Financial Aid Information

-CCA devotes more than $22 million each year—30 percent of its annual operating budget—in scholarship funding to qualified students.
-74 percent of CCA students receive some form of financial aid, such as scholarships, grants, and work-study opportunities.
-The college offers merit and diversity scholarships, need-based scholarships, and federal and state financial aid.
+CCA devotes more than $23.5 million each year—30 percent of its annual operating budget—in scholarship funding and grants to qualified students.
+73 percent of CCA undergraduate students receive some form of financial aid, such as scholarships, grants, and work-study opportunities.
+The college offers merit and diversity scholarships, need-based scholarships, and federal and state financial aid

 Undergraduates interested in applying for merit scholarships should submit their application for admission by February 1.
 The priority deadline for all other undergraduate applicants is March 1.
 The priority deadline for spring undergraduate applicants is October 1.
 Students who meet the admissions priority deadlines receive first consideration for housing, financial aid, and course selection.
 Admissions decisions are made on a rolling basis; this means that applications are reviewed in the order they are received.
 There is a nonrefundable application fee of $60.
 It is possible to register for courses as a nondegree student (on a space-available basis).